Michorlab/H3K36_methylation_scRNAseq/README.md

 Data
 -------
-The scRNA-seq data generated in this study have been deposited in the NCBI GEO database under accession number [GSE203536](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203536).
+The single cell RNA sequencing data generated in this study has been deposited in the NCBI GEO database under accession number [GSE203536](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203536).

 Preprocessed RDS objects can be downloaded from [zenodo](https://zenodo.org/record/7454907#.Y97iXS-B2NF).

 ## Contact
-For any questions, comments or suggestions regarding the analysis or interpretation of the single cell sequencing data in this manuscript, please feel to reach out to me via [GitHub](https://github.com/csimona), [Twitter](https://twitter.com/simocristea) or email (scristea@jimmy.harvard.edu).
+For any questions, comments or suggestions regarding the analyses or interpretation of the single cell RNA sequencing data in this manuscript, please feel to reach out to me via [GitHub](https://github.com/csimona), [Twitter](https://twitter.com/simocristea) or email (scristea@jimmy.harvard.edu).